tenfyzhong/CompleteParameter.vim/README.md

 ```

+### Can't jump to next parameter
+If you use `ultinsips`, you must load `ultisnips` before this plugin.
+In other
+words, if you use `plug` to load plugins, `Plug 'SirVer/ultisnips'` must before
+`Plug 'tenfyzhong/CompleteParameter.vim'` in your vimrc.

 ### How to accept the selected function but not parameters
 You can type `<c-y>` key to accept the selected function and stop completion.
 When the popup menu is disappeared, the parameters will not be insert.